 - Will I need to rest during the day?

 What medicines can I use for pain or headache?
 Can I use aspirin, ibuprofen (Motrin or Advil), naproxen (Aleve, Naprosyn), or other similar medicines?

 Is it OK to eat?
 Will I feel sick to my stomach?

 When should I call the doctor?

-What to ask your doctor about concussion - adult; Brain injury - mild - what to ask your doctor; Traumatic brain injury - what to ask the doctor
+What to ask your doctor about concussion - adult; Adult brain injury - what to ask your doctor; Traumatic brain injury - what to ask the doctor